Stanwang218/StochasticProcessDoc/chapter/chapter5/README.md

+#### decode.R is an application to decode a message using MH algorithm

+#### perfectSampling.R is an easy implementation of perfect sampling on a transition matrix.

+#### gibbs.R shows an easy example about bivariate standard  normal distribution.

 This chapter mainly talks about Monto Carlo Markov Chain(MCMC).

 When the distribution $\pi$ is intractable, we can construct an ergodic markov chain whose limiting distribution is $\pi$.

-decode.R is a simple application to decode a message

 #### MH algorithm